FAA Practical Test: Skill

-During a checkride, an examiner takes on a role more like that of a passenger rather than an instructor.
-It is the examiner's job to observe that the candidate demonstrates good decision-making skills, rather than teach or to act as a crewmember, although an examiner is likely to offer advice during the ride if inclined.
-The examiner usually does not touch any of the aircraft controls unless necessary to maintain the safety of the flight, in which case the candidate usually fails the examination instantly, except for the part when the examiner acts as a safety pilot during operations with a view limiting device.
+During the skill portion of the practical test, the evaluator will take on a role more like that of a passenger rather than an instructor.
+It is the evaluator's job to observe that the candidate demonstrates good decision-making skills, rather than teach or to act as a crew member, although the evaluator is likely to offer advice during the ride if inclined.
+The examiner usually does not touch any of the aircraft controls unless necessary to maintain the safety of the flight, in which case the candidate usually fails the examination instantly, except for the part when the evaluator acts as a safety pilot during operations with a view limiting device.